ladataweb/SimplePBI/README.md

 - get_activity_events_preview (already iterating): makes the get activity events specified by date easier
 - get_user_artifact_access_preview (already iterating): makes the get user artifact access easier
 - get_widely shared_artifacts_published_to_web (already iterating): makes geting the published to web repos info easier
+- get_tables_from_dataset_in_group: get the tables names and other data columns in the semantic model from specific workspace
+- get_measures_from_dataset_in_group: get the measures names and other data columns in the semantic model from specific workspace
+- get_columns_from_dataset_in_group: get the columns names and other data columns in the semantic model from specific workspace
+- get_tables_from_dataset_in_group: get the roles names and other data columns in the semantic model from specific workspace.
+The request only works with User and Passworkd credentials.
+Service Principal won't work due to API limitations.

 ## Small categories
 Small categories like Dataflow Storage Accounts and Available Features were moved to Groups and Admin.